-Apart from being able to devise clever strategies based on periodicities in demand, a generator who interacts often with the same group of other generators in a market setting can quickly learn the strategies of the other bidders.
+A generator who interacts often with the same group of other generators in a market setting can learn the strategies of the other bidders.
 Sarosh Talukdar and his students have created a simulation with 10 firms, each having 10% of total system capacity.
 These simulated firms are not as smart as human traders and learn slowly.
-Yet, even when capacity is twice the amount of electricity needed, the suppliers manage to raise the price to monopoly levels in less than one hundred hours, as shown in the red line (the upper line) of figure 5.18 Stephen Rassenti, Vernon Smith, and Bart Wilson reach almost identical conclusions in an experimental setting.19
+Yet, even when capacity is twice the amount of electricity needed, the suppliers manage to raise the price to monopoly levels in less than one hundred hours, as shown in the upper line of figure 1.
+Stephen Rassenti, Vernon Smith, and Bart Wilson reach almost identical conclusions in an experimental setting.